tryton/trytond/doc/topics/views/index.rst

     * ``col``: see in common-attributes-col_.

+    * ``expandable``: If this attribute is present the content of the group will be expandable by the user to reveal its content.
+A value of "1" means that the group will start expanded, a value of "0" means that the group will start unexpanded.
+There is no default value.

     * ``homogeneous``: If True all the tables cells are the same size.

     * ``id``: see in common-attributes-id_.